 At Farmer & Morris Law, PLLC, our lawyers handle four kinds of bankruptcies:

 In general, most of our clients pursue one of the bankruptcies most often used by individuals, families, and businesses, Chapter 7 or Chapter 13.
 Chapter 11 bankruptcy is also called a reorganization bankruptcy.
-It is frequently used by large companies who want to continue to operate.
+It is frequently used by large companies that want to continue to operate.
 Chapter 12 bankruptcy is reserved for family farmers.

 If you work with our team, your attorney will help you weigh your options and determine which best meets your needs.
 For example, many people who file for Chapter 7 bankruptcy do not have any non-exempt assets.
 This means that the bankruptcy discharges all their qualifying debts, and they can retain all their assets.
 However, this is not always the case.

-Chapter 7 Bankruptcy is Good if There are Few Assets
+Chapter 7 Bankruptcy Is Good if There Are Few Assets

 Chapter 7 of the U.S. Bankruptcy Code provides one of the most utilized options, which is often best for those who: